 26200-26300.
 Field Research Project in Public Policy I, II.
-PQ: Open to nonconcentrators with consent of instructor.
+PQ: Open to non-concentrators with consent of instructor.
 Must be taken in sequence for two separate grades, one for each quarter.
 Students work on a research team to prepare a report on an important public policy problem for a governmental agency, large public-interest group, or community-based organization.
 This project includes development and implementation of a research strategy designed to answer the policy questions.
 The objective is preparation of a publishable report.
 Projects in recent years have focused on refugee resettlement, welfare reform, and community development on the South Side of Chicago.
-A. R. Datta.
 Winter, Spring.

 27000.
 Introduction to International Economics. (=ECON 27000) PQ: ECON 20100 and 20200, or consent of instructor.
-For course description, see Economics.
+This course deals with the pure theory of international trade: the real side of international economics.
+Topics include the basis for and gains from trade; the theory of comparative advantage; and effects of international trade on the distribution of income, tariffs, and other barriers to trade.
 L. Sjaastad.
 Autumn.